LuRsT/wtf.sh/README.md

 wtf.sh
 =======

-imagine a world where you could *generate wtfness*
+imagine a world where you could *generate WTFness*

 to watch the "WTFs" go by: